Review of Charlie Engle's Memoir: Running Man

 He writes, "There was an art to getting coke - good coke - from a stranger."
 Running out of money on day two of a coke binge, he buys starter jackets for dealers on his gold American Express card at a local mall in exchange for a thousand dollars worth of crack enough to last him a few days.

-Startlingly, Charlie's life is turned up side down when he is arrested by armed IRS agents, receives a 15 count indictment for overstating his income on a home-loan application, a liar loan, and committing bank fraud.
-In 2011, he lands in Beckley federal prison in West Virginia to serve a 21 month sentence.
+Startlingly, Charlie's life is turned up side down when he is arrested by armed IRS agents, receives a 15-count indictment for overstating his income on a home loan application, a liar loan, and committing bank fraud.
+In 2011, he lands in Beckley federal prison in West Virginia to serve a twenty-one month sentence.
 Sponsors drop him.

 Charlie knows all about mental, physical, and emotional pain and suffering, and setbacks.
 The shock of going to prison for a crime he didn't commit does not break his spirit.
 Running fuels his resolve.
 At Beckley, he runs circles around the prison gravel track.
 Inmates bestow him a fitting name - Running Man.
 Charlie sets a goal.
 On the day the Badwater 135 is taking place in Death Valley, he runs the Badwater 135 distance at Beckley in two days.

 Charlie runs and writes while in prison.
 Having been raised by writers and playwrights for parents, writing is in his DNA.
 While in prison, and with the help of a friend, he maintains his blog Running in Place, which he began before going to prison.
 "Mostly, I wrote about how I had decided to view being in prison as a challenge, and how I was adapting to to my new routine - and learning to keep the flames low without allowing my fire to be extinguished."